PX4/PX4-user_guide/en/getting_started/flight_modes.md

 Pilots can transition between flight modes using switches on the remote control or with a ground control station (see [Flight Mode Configuration](../config/flight_mode.md)).

-This topic provides a very high level view of each of the flight modes, and the (mostly minor) differences in how they behave in copter, fixed-wing and VTOL frames.
+This topic provides a very high level view of each of the flight modes, and the (mostly minor) differences in how they behave in multicopter (MC), fixed-wing (FW) and VTOL frames.
 For more detailed information see [Flight Modes](../flight_modes/README.md).

 > **Tip** ![GPS](../../images/flight_modes/GPS_s.png) - This symbol is used to denote modes that *require* position information!
 These modes cannot be enabled without a position lock from GPS, VIO, or some other positioning system.

-## Copter
+## Multicopter

 ### Manual Modes